kkapsner/keepassxc-mail/README.md

  1. First the KeePassXC-Browser configuration (described in this [document](https://keepassxc.org/docs/keepassxc-browser-migration/)) has to be done.
  2. Afterwards the configuration file for the Native Messaging has to be created.
- 3. At the end the addon can be installed in Thunderbird (download the latest xpi [here](https://github.com/kkapsner/keepassxc-mail/releases/latest)).
+ 3. Check that Lightning is installed in Thunderbird.
+KeePassXC-Mail needs it to work.

-*Lightning has to be installed for KeePassXC-Mail to work.*
+ 4. At the end the addon can be installed in Thunderbird (download the latest xpi [here](https://github.com/kkapsner/keepassxc-mail/releases/latest)).

 ## Native Messaging configuration